 - Persistently bad breath or a bad taste in the mouth

 Left unchecked, gingivitis can progress to more advanced stages of gum disease known as periodontitis.
-It can be a chronic condition that is both painful, inconvenient, and harmful to your lifelong dental health.
-You may require professional treatment to alleviate the symptoms and expensive permanent solutions, like dental implants or dentures, to replace the teeth you’ve lost and continue to live a full life.
+It’s a chronic condition that is both painful, upsetting, and harmful to your lifelong dental health.
+You’ll require professional treatment to alleviate the symptoms.
+And if your condition results in tooth loss, you may have to undertake expensive permanent solutions, like dental implants or dentures, to continue speaking, eating, and drinking as normal.

 Don’t wait to secure your dental health until it’s too late.
 If you notice the signs of gum disease in your mouth, take measures to reverse it before it has a chance to become a more persistent problem.
-Visit us at My Family Dentistry for your regular check-ups and to learn about how we treat some gum disease cases with Laser Periodontal Therapy™.
+Contact us at My Family Dentistry to set up an appointment, where Dr. Mullins can provide information on treatment options, like Laser Periodontal Therapy™.